dinhngocdung/easyengine-docker/README.md

 ## How to Deploy

-Run the following command to launch the EasyEngine container:
+Run the following command to launch the EasyEngine Docker:

 ```bash
 docker run -it --rm --privileged \